gary-archer/oauth.websample2/README.md

 - User: `guestadmin@mycompany.com`
 - Password: `GuestPassword1`

-## Use your own Authorization Server

-If preferred, update the settings in these files to point to your own Authorization Server and users:

-- spa/spa.config.json
-- api/api.config.json

-### Details
+## Details

 * See the [Updated SPA and API Code Sample](https://authguidance.com/2017/10/13/improved-spa-code-sample-overview/) blog post a walkthrough and the key technical points

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) 2021 Security Update

-- In 2021 it is instead recommended to use a [Back End for Front End](https://authguidance.com/2019/09/09/spa-back-end-for-front-end/) approach for SPA security.
+- In 2021 it is instead recommended to keep tokens out of the browser, using a Back End for Front End approach
-- This requires more moving parts - see the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for an example implementation.
+- See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for an API driven implementation

-### Programming Languages
+## Programming Languages

-* The SPA is coded in plain TypeScript, so that it can be adapted into your technology of choice
+* Typescripts is used to build the SPA in the simplest way
 * Node.js and TypeScript are used to implement the API

-### Middleware Used
+## Infrastructure

 * Express is used to host both the API and the SPA content
 * AWS Cognito is used as the default Authorization Server